 “People will see really, really good basketball,” Dixie said, adding the odds are good that No. 1 –ranked Thomas More will advance to the semifinals.
 The Kentucky college features Sydney Moss, one of the top players in the country – regardless of Division.
 She scored a Division III-record 63 points in a game earlier this season.

 The Capital Center holds about 2,300 people.
 The cost of a ticket is $12 per person (all ages).
 About 1,100 tickets are currently on sale online through Capital www.capital.edu/ncaad3semifinaltickets.
 Each of the four teams that advance to the semifinals will get an allotment of tickets for their officials and fans, and about 200 to 300 tickets will be available for purchase at the Capital Center on game day.

-A lot has changes since Dixie began coaching at Capital 30 years ago.
+A lot has changed since Dixie began coaching at Capital 30 years ago.
 Then again, a lot has remained the same.

-“I still love what I’m doing – the interaction with our student athletes,” she said.
-“So much has changed over the years, but the passion and drive to succeed of the students is still there and I have so much respect for for them and want to help them grow and be successful when they leave here.”
+“I still love what I’m doing – the interaction with our student-athletes,” she said.
+“So much has changed over the years, but the passion and drive of the students to succeed is still there and I have so much respect for them and want to help them grow and be successful when they leave here.”

 While 600-plus wins and a long list of championships are great, that’s not what keeps Dixie going.

 “I’m a teacher and I teach life skills,” she said.
 “What I’m most proud of is that so many of my players have gone on and gotten advanced degrees and careers as teachers and in the medical profession and in so many other areas.
 That’s what Division III basketball is all about.”